thatcherfreeman/utility-dctls/README.md

 **D Min**: Minimum density of the film.

-**Number of Grains Per Pixel**: Should control the variance of the noise.
+**Grains Per Pixel**: Should control the variance of the noise.
 More grains results in a finer image.

-**Number of layers of grains**: Should contribute towards controlling the gamma of the film.
+**Num Layers of Grains**: Should contribute towards controlling the gamma of the film.
 Essentially controls how thick the emulsion layer is.

 **Activation Threshold**: Controls the amount of light needed for a grain to be activated.